 PokerStars is present in MI and PA, so the operator would be happy to combine player pools from all three states if possible.

-WSOP currently only operates in Nevada and NJ, but they have their eyes set on Pennsylvania for the summer launch, so that is another interesting future prospect.
+WSOP operates in Nevada and NJ, and the operator has recently gone live in Pennsylvania as well as Michigan , so that is another interesting future prospect.